marcinjak9/italian-flavours-gatsby/src/pages/tour/grand-culinary-tour-in-lombardy.md

       • Visiting the village of Altomonte, one of the most beautiful villages of Italy.

       • Accomodation in beautiful castle which dates back to the XVI century, surrounded by centuries-old olive trees and a perfumed garden.

       • Visiting the unique artisan laboratories

       • Visits to farms and witnessing olive oil production

       • Tastings of “Zafarani Cruschi”, the well known local crunchy sweet peppers, which are famous all over Italy, and the infamous olive oil.

-      • Visit to the small village of Civita, where we will discover the ancient story of the Arbëreshë,the peculiar local Italian-Albanese community
+      • Visit to the small village of Civita, where we will discover the ancient story of the Arbëreshë, the peculiar local Italian-Albanese community

       • A tour of a beautiful organic farm and tastings of Calabrese DOP cured meats

-      • Cooking classes
+      • Dedicated cooking classes

       • Trekking in the heart of the Pollino National Park an a visit to Belvedere de Malvento (part of the UNESCO heritage)

       • Rafting excursion through the spectacular canyons of Lao river

       • Delicious local seafood and wines

       • A visit to Tropea and a tasting of the super famous, delicious onion

-      • Visit to the gorgeous Sanctuary of Santa Maria dell’Isola

-      • A tour of Cosenza, where we will have a special tour of the historical downtown

       • Tour of the Eolian Islands

       • Stunning tours of fishing villages including Scilla, and a visit to Ruffo Castle

       • Visit to the Bronzi di Riace, the misterious enourmous statues found underwater in front of the feet of Italy